treachery0/ao3-dark-theme/README.md

 # AO3 Overengineered Skin

 #### AO3 site skin with way too much effort put into it.
-Fully customizable and mobile friendsly.
+Fully customizable and mobile friendly.

 ## Usage